-&lt;sup>1 Where applicable, values are presented for Alternative B (Viaduct to I-880) first, followed by Alternative B (Viaduct to Scott Boulevard).
+Where applicable, values are presented for Alternative B (Viaduct to I-880) first, followed by Alternative B (Viaduct to Scott Boulevard).
 If only one value is presented, the value would be identical under the Viaduct to I-880 and Viaduct to Scott Boulevard options.

-&lt;sup>2 A quiet zone is an area in which an FRA exemption has been granted to the rule requiring trains to sound their homs when approaching public roadway-rail grade crossings.
-A quiet zone is a section of rail line at least 0.5 mile in length that contains one or more consecutive public grade crossings or a single public grade crossing at which locomotive homs are not routinely sounded.
+A quiet zone is an area in which an FRA exemption has been granted to the rule requiring trains to sound their homs when approaching public roadway-rail grade crossings.
+A quiet zone is a section of rail line at least 0.5 mile in length that contains one or more consecutive public grade crossings or a single public grade crossing at which locomotive horns are not routinely sounded.
 Only local cities and counties can request establishment of a quiet zone through the FRA.

-&lt;sup>3 Acreages represent estimates of direct (temporary and permanent) impacts on a given resource.
+Acreages represent estimates of direct (temporary and permanent) impacts on a given resource.

-&lt;sup>4 Includes aquatic resources considered jurisdictional under Section 404 of the federal Clean Water Act or the Porter-Cologne Act.
+Includes aquatic resources considered jurisdictional under Section 404 of the federal Clean Water Act or the Porter-Cologne Act.

-The analysis presented in Table 8-1 highlighting the differences in the potential impacts of the project alternatives on community and natural environmental factors has been incorporated into a staff report that was presented to the Authority Board of Directors at their meeting on September 17, 2019 (Authority 2019b).
+Information and analysis of the differences in the potential impacts of the project alternatives on community and natural environmental factors was incorporated into a staff report that was presented to the Authority Board of Directors at their meeting on September 17, 2019 (Authority 2019b).
 At this meeting, the Board of Directors concurred with the identification of Alternative A as the Preferred Alternative.
-After the release of the Draft EIR/EIS, consideration of comments on the Draft EIR/EIS, and preparation and certification of the Final EIR/EIS, the Authority will consider whether to formally adopt the Preferred Alternative.
+After publication of the Final EIR/EIS and certification of the Final EIR/EIS pursuant to CEQA, the Authority will consider whether to formally adopt the Preferred Alternative.

-8.4.1 Review of Alternative Key Differentiators by Subsection

-This section describes the key community and environmental factors that differentiate the alternatives within each subsection of the Project Section, as shown in Table 8-1.
-Alternatives A and B vary in the San Francisco to South San Francisco Subsection, San Mateo to Palo Alto Subsection, and the San Jose Diridon Station Approach Subsection.
-Because the alternatives are identical in the San Bruno to San Mateo and Mountain View to Santa Clara Subsections, those subsections are not discussed.
+8.4.1 Review of Alternative Key Differentiators by Subsection and B vary in the San Francisco to South San Francisco Subsection, San Mateo to Palo Alto Subsection, and the San Jose Diridon Station Approach Subsection.
+Because the alternatives are identical in the San Bruno to San Mateo and Mountain View to Santa Clara Subsections, those subsections are not discussed, except to identify the differences in impacts between the Millbrae Station Design and the RSP Design Variant within the San Bruno to San Mateo Subsection.
 Community and environmental factors shown in Table 8-1 that do not substantially differentiate alternatives in a given subsection also are not included in the discussion.
-For example, because there are no Section 4(f)/6(f) uses in the San Francisco to South San Francisco Subsection, that resource is not discussed for that subsection.
+For example, because there are no Section 4(f) uses in the San Francisco to South San Francisco Subsection, that resource topic is not discussed for that subsection.